StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Services/Adding new Account Values.md

 # Adding new Account Values

-Add new user account details by defining your own ``AccountValueKey``.
+Support new user account details by defining your own ``AccountValueKey``.

 <!--